matheusmbar/matheusmbar.github.io/_posts/2019-08-18-SKR_E3_DIP_firmware.md

 >  If you have downloaded from Marlin bugfix-2.0.x Official version please modify here from `TMCStepper@<1.0.0` to `https://github.com/bigtreetech/TMCStepper`

-This change is not required anymore.
+This change is not required anymore when cloning the newest Marlin version as I've descrive in this article.
 The line I've showed above is the only one I've changed in `platformio.ini`.
+This change is required only when using BTT firmware repository, what I don't recommend.

 ### `Marlin/Configuration.h`